Retired Office Versions (Excel 2016 and earlier)

 Office versions are retired five years after their release date.
 For example, Office 2016 was released in September 2015 and was retired in October 2020.
 After this date Microsoft end what they call mainstream support.
 This means that the product no longer has complimentary support and that no new features will ever be added.

-The version does remain safe to use, however, as security fixes will always be released if hackers find a way to exploit the software to compromise your computer.
+The version does remain safe to use, however, as security fixes will still be released until October 14, 2025.

 Office 2007 and Office 2010 are no longer safe to use